Main Navigation

 "Advanced Standing" refers to the level of experience of a student applying to the program.
 Students who have a bachelor's in social work may be able to start the program with Advanced Standing status.

-To qualify for the Advanced Standing program, you must have earned a bachelor's degree in social work (BSW) no more than seven years ago.
+To qualify for the Advanced Standing program, you must have earned a bachelor's degree in social work from a CSWE-accredited program within the last seven years.
+Previous work or life experience does not count toward eligibility for Advanced Standing status.
 Advanced Standing students skip the first year in the program and join their cohort starting in year two.
 Additionally, the credit requirement is lower, as is the number of service hours required.

 Traditional No 64 945 hours